vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 ### LITE Mode

-Use **LITE** mode when working with larger projects or when running multiple plug-in instances simultaneously.
+Use **LITE** mode when working with large projects or when running multiple plug-in instances simultaneously.

-LITE mode reduces the processing requirements of each instance, allowing the system to sustain a higher number of active amp models.
+LITE mode reduces the processing load of each instance, allowing the system to sustain a greater number of active amp models.

-Recommended for:
+LITE mode is recommended for:

 * Recording and arrangement
 * Large sessions
 * Multiple guitar or bass tracks
 * Real-time monitoring
+* Auditioning different NAM A2 profiles
 * Projects requiring many simultaneous plug-in instances

 ### FULL Mode

 Use **FULL** mode when maximum processing quality is required.

-Recommended for:
+FULL mode is recommended for:

-* Final sound selection
+* Final tone selection
 * Critical listening
 * Track rendering
+* Mixing
-* Mixing and export
+* Final export

-The number of simultaneous FULL instances that can be used depends on the selected model, audio buffer size, sample rate, host application, and available GPU resources.
+The number of simultaneous FULL-mode instances depends on several factors, including:

+* The selected NAM A2 profiles
+* The loaded IR files
+* Audio buffer size
+* Sample rate
+* Host application
+* Additional plug-ins in the session
+* Available CPU and GPU resources

+## Reference Performance

+On my system an **Apple M4 Max with a 14-core CPU**—Valla Amp Modeler GPU can run **48 simultaneous FULL-mode instances with buffer at 64 (4.7ms), with each instance processing both a **NAM A2 profile and an IR**.

+Beyond 48 simultaneous FULL-mode instances, real-time performance becomes increasingly unpredictable and should not be considered reliable.
+Audio dropouts, processing overloads, or instability may occur depending on the selected profiles, IR files, sample rate, DAW session, and overall system load.

+> [!NOTE]
+> This result is provided as a practical reference, not as a guaranteed instance count.
+>
+> Performance may vary between systems, projects, DAWs, NAM profiles, and IR files.

+For sessions requiring more simultaneous instances, use **LITE mode** or render completed tracks to audio once the desired NAM A2 profile and IR have been selected.

 ## Recommended Workflow

 For the most efficient production workflow:

 1. Load and audition NAM A2 profiles using **LITE** mode.
-2. Select the profile and IR that best suit the track.
+2. Select the NAM A2 profile and IR that best suit the track.
 3. Switch the final instance to **FULL** mode.
-4. Render, bounce, or freeze the processed track.
+4. Render, bounce, commit, or freeze the processed track.
 5. Disable or remove the live plug-in instance when it is no longer required.

-Rendering completed tracks reduces real-time GPU usage and makes additional processing resources available to the rest of the project.
+Rendering completed tracks reduces real-time processing usage and makes additional resources available to the rest of the project.

 ### Ableton Live Example